Corporate Tax

 Quick Summary

 Cyprus enacted OECD-aligned transfer pricing rules in 2022 requiring all related-party transactions to be at arm's length.
-A Local File is required where related-party transactions exceed €750,000 per category.
-CbCR applies to ultimate parent entities of groups with consolidated revenue above €750 million.
-Advance Pricing Agreements (APAs) are available for IP, loan, and management fee arrangements.
+From 1 January 2026 the Local File thresholds were raised to €10M (financing), €5M (goods) and €2.5M (services, IP and other categories) of related-party transactions per category per year; below those, a simplified transfer-pricing report is still required (Circular 6/2023).
+CbCR applies to multinational groups with consolidated revenue above €750 million.
+Advance Pricing Agreements (APAs) are available for IP, loan and management-fee arrangements.

 Cyprus formally adopted transfer pricing rules aligned with the OECD Transfer Pricing Guidelines in 2022, through amendments to the Income Tax Law.
 The arm's length principle — requiring that transactions between related parties be priced as if they were conducted between independent parties under comparable circumstances — now applies to all Cyprus companies engaged in cross-border (and, in some cases, domestic) transactions with connected parties.
 The Cyprus Tax Department has published detailed guidance on the methodology and documentation requirements.